 At Wittenberg, Riker directed the program to seven consecutive appearances in the North Coast Athletic Conference (NCAC) playoffs and four consecutive conference crowns.
 The Tigers climbed to as high as No. 8 in the NSCAA national poll and have been consistently ranked among the top 25 in the nation.

 Riker's success on the field can only be rivaled by his team's efforts in the classroom.
 The Tigers have received seven NSCAA Team Academic Awards under his tutelage and his teams have consistently carried a mean grade point average of 3.0 or higher.

 Riker earned a Bachelor of Arts at Springfield College in 1992 and went on to receive a Master of Professional Studies in Education from the State University of New York at New Paltz.

-A native of Block Island, R.I., Riker's arrival in New London will be a homecoming of sorts.
+A native of Block Island, R.I., Riker's arrival in New London has been a homecoming of sorts.
 Riker and his wife Gabrielle N. Antoniadis Riker, Connecticut College Class of 1989, have two daughters, Isabelle and Sofia.